p-argento/uni/PDM/_PDM.md

 A divergence method is to negate one of the common attributes of the user.

-### Random Stuff
+**Importance of Measuring**
 SDGs are useful evaluation methods.
 Don't stick to one level of abstraction.
 And measure it.

-**Importance of Measuring**
 Using brainstorming you should measure the number and quality of ideas.
 To converge, you have to measure.
 Measure is the connection between ideas and reality.